 Every state may have different requirements regarding disclosure of crime rates near a listed property or rental unit.
 As a general rule, listing and selling agents must each conduct a reasonably competent and diligent visual inspection of real property before closing.
 However, you also remain obligated to disclose material facts about which you have notice or knowledge.

-As a real estate agent or property manager, you do not have an obligation to personally or proactively research information about crime rates surrounding your listings or rental units you represent for a landlord.
+As a real estate licensee or property manager, you do not have an obligation to personally or proactively research information about crime rates surrounding your listings or rental units you represent for a landlord.

 If you become aware of information about local crime near your listing, you are required to disclose such information to a potential buyer in writing before closing as a matter of custom and practice.
 What kind of crime and for what time period?
 In many states, if you become aware of criminal activity occurring within a five-mile radius of the listed property within the last five years, you must disclose this information to buyers in writing before the closing.

-real estate licensees should contact their local real estate association or an attorney to obtain forms to disclose criminal activity information to buyers.
+Real estate licensees should contact their local real estate association or an attorney to obtain forms to disclose criminal activity information to buyers.

 Make Clear the Buyer’s Responsibility